 Other Coastal Act related Watch List items

 Latest News: The package of major LCP amendment requests authorized to be submitted to the California Coastal Commission by City Council Resolution No. 2017-56, including relaxed height restrictions, a new power for the the Community Development Director to waive the public hearing requirement for CDP applications that he deems to involve “minor” development, and the City’s request to be able to grant variances from and modifications to the development standards certified by the CCC, have now been approved with the exception of a request to weaken protections against shoreline armoring.
 The City Council accepted the amended language at its February 12, 2019, meeting, with final adoption on February 26 and certification by the CCC on April 11.
 Meanwhile, as Item 13 on its January 22, 2019, agenda, the Council accepted the revisions to its Accessory Dwelling Units policies and regulations approved by the Coastal Commission on October 12, 2018.
 And on April 9 the Council approved submitting to the Coastal Commission a new amendment request to eliminate the off-street parking requirements for many businesses in Balboa Village.
-A City listing of future agenda items suggests the matter of the private encroachments onto the beach in the East Ocean Front area (near the wedge) was unanimously rejected at the Commission’s July 2019 meeting.
+The City’s request to allow private encroachments onto the beach in the East Ocean Front area of Peninsula Point (near the wedge) was unanimously rejected at the Commission’s July 2019 meeting.
 Meanwhile, the City is advancing several other proposals.
 They include allowing development rights to be transferred from one property to another, increased hedge heights on Lido Isle, relaxation of residential parking standards to encourage cottage preservation, repeal of phase-out of non-conforming signs, tightening residential massing standards and new short term lodging regulations.
 See the City’s LCP amendments page for Notices of Availability of the text of the many amendment proposals.